aegisbigdata/documentation/README.md

 ### API

-Contains the OpenAPI specifications of the AEGIS microservices. \
+Contains the OpenAPI specifications of the AEGIS microservices.
-Naming conventions: